n2geoff/grayscale-css/README.md

 - theme designs for normally uncustomizable parts:checkbox, radio button, range sliders ect...

 - Im a fan of `details` & `summary`, needs to be included

-- toggleable accent color (defaults to theme)

-- documentation around how various layout and designs can be created with just regualar html tags; like `main` , `article`, `section`, or the absence of them